takikawa/pprint.plt/README.md

 The original library is available on [PLaneT](http://planet.racket-lang.org/display.ss?package=pprint.plt&owner=dherman).

-The library is released under the LGPLv3.
+The library is released under the LGPLv3 license.

 ---

 Copyright (C) 2005 - 2008 David Herman

 Copyright (C) 2016 Asumu Takikawa

 Portions based on PPrint.hs - a pretty-printer for Haskell